 Normally, applicants should have, or be expected to obtain, an MA in Philosophy or an equivalent qualification.

-MPhil candidates should apply for the MPhil.
-PhD candidates should apply for the PhD.
+MPhil candidates should apply for the MPhil programme, PhD candidates should apply for the PhD programme, and PhD by Distance Learning candidates should apply for PhD by Distance Learning programme.
 Progression for research degrees follows the guidelines of the University's Policy on Research Degrees.

 When making their application, candidates are advised to make their research proposals as specific and clear as possible.
 Where possible, they should indicate the member(s) of staff that they would wish to work with.
-Preliminary enquiries are encouraged and should be addressed to Prof Greg Currie, Postgraduate Research Student Admissions Tutor.
+Preliminary enquiries are encouraged and should be addressed to Dr Janet Eldred, PG Researcher Administrator, at <email@example.com>.

 Applicants will normally be expected to have obtained an upper second class honours, or equivalent, in a first degree which need not include philosophy.